 We will remember them.

-This act of remembrance was instigated and carried out by local historian Sheridan Parsons and was initially supported by a grant from the Area Board.
+This act of remembrance was instigated and is carried out by local historian Sheridan Parsons and was initially supported by a grant from the Area Board.